Hop on Pop Hopscotch

 - After you read Hop on Pop with your child, make a list of all the “-op” words you both can think of using your book for some help.
 Review the words with your child, sounding out each one as you go through your list.

 - Use chalk to draw a traditional 10-square hopscotch board on the sidewalk.
-The squares should alternate: one square and then two squares side-by-side, and then one square and so on.
-You and your child can do this part together!
+The squares should alternate: one square, followed by two side-by-side squares, and then one square etc. You and your child can do this part together!

 - In each square, have your child write one or two of the “-op” words from your list using the chalk.

-- On her way back through the hopscotch board, to finish her turn, she must make up a new sentence using the same word or words.
+- On her way back through the hopscotch board, she must make up a new sentence using the same word or words to finish her turn.

 - If your child hesitates or loses her balance while trying to think of sentence, then she is out and her turn is over.
 Time to try again!

-- Play along with your child to encourage her and reinforce the words as you go.
+- Play along with your child to encourage her and reinforce the sound and meaning of the words as you go.

 This game can be played solo or with many children.
 Have a blast celebrating the poetic prose of Dr. Seuss as you hop your way to better vocabulary and reading skills!